Join now & save up to 80% on medication

 • 100 – 140 mg/dL at bedtime

 Note: Growing age is a significant factor affecting blood sugar levels.
 This is why many people at this age are diagnosed with diabetes.
-The age bracket of people that are usually diagnosed with the condition range from 40 to 70 years.
+The age bracket of people who are usually diagnosed with the condition ranges from 40 to 70 years.
 Consider the following information:

 The blood sugar levels chart by age 40 is the same as many adults in their early 20s.
 The details are as follows: